sbasu96/omnia/docs/source/OmniaInstallGuide/samplefiles.rst

 inventory file for additional NIC and Kernel parameter configuration
 -------------------------------------------------------------------------

-.. note:: You can use either or combine node IP, service tags, or hostname in the below inventory file.
+.. note:: You can use either a node IP, service tags, or hostname, or any combination of them in the inventory file below.

 Choose fom any of the templates provided below: